wslutilities/docker-fake_wsl_env/README.md

 - Windows Server Docker do not support installing WSL feature(asks for reboot but will hang on reboot);
 - All CIs do not provide WSL support, including AppVeyor([Issue #1295](https://github.com/appveyor/ci/issues/1295)).
+  - Currently, AppVeyor have started testing WSL on CI.
+You can request a test from the above link.

 ## What's in this docker?